Morten Jensen (football coach)

 Morten Christoffer Jensen (born 9 March 1980) is a Norwegian football coach and former player.
-He is currently head coach of Eliteserien club Viking FK.
+He is currently head coach of Eliteserien club Viking.

-Jensen played youth football at Havørn, Vidar and Viking, before starting his senior career with Vidar.
-After a couple of years at the club, he joined the Dowling Golden Lions in 2003.
-He stayed in the US for four years, and then he returned to Norway to join Stavanger IF in 2007.
-He later had another spell at Vidar and a spell at Brodd, before becoming player-coach of his youth club Havørn.
-Ahead of the 2017 season, he became head coach of Vidar, and from 2018 to 2020 he was an assistant coach at Viking.
+Jensen played youth football at Havørn, Vidar and Viking, in addition to college soccer for the Dowling Golden Lions.
+His senior career was spent at lower-league clubs Vidar, Havørn, Stavanger IF and Brodd.
+He started his coaching career with Havørn in 2013.
+In 2017 he was head coach of Vidar, and from 2018 to 2020 he was an assistant coach at Viking.
+Since 2021 he has been head coach of Viking alongside Bjarte Lunde Aarsheim.

 Playing career

-Jensen started playing football for Tananger-based side Havørn, before transferring to Stavanger-based side Vidar in 1992.
-In 1998, he tried his luck at Tippeligaen club Viking FK, but a groin injury hindered his development, and kept him on the sideline for one and a half years.
+Jensen started playing football for Tananger-based side Havørn, before transferring to Stavanger-based side Vidar at age 12.
+Aged 18 he tried his luck at Eliteserien club Viking, but a groin injury hindered his development, and kept him on the sideline for one and a half years.

-After his unsuccessful spell at Viking, Jensen returned to Vidar to play first team football.
-He spent most of his playing career playing for local clubs in the lower divisions in Norway, but he also played college soccer in the US for the Dowling Golden Lions, where he had a very successful period.
+After his unsuccessful spell at Viking, Jensen returned to Second Division club Vidar to play first team football.
+He spent most of his playing career at local clubs in the lower divisions in Norway, but he also played college soccer in the US for the Dowling Golden Lions, where he had a successful spell.
 He joined the club in 2003.
 In the 2004 season, Jensen scored 27 goals and made 16 assists in 19 matches.
+In June 2005, he was on trial at Eliteserien club Tromsø.
 In 2006, the Dowling Golden Lions won the NCAA Division II Men's Soccer Championship, and Jensen scored the game-winning goal in the final.
 He finished the 2006 season with 24 goals and 10 assists, and was awarded NSCAA Division II National Player of the Year.
+He also made some appearances for Havørn during 2003 and 2004.

-In August 2007, he returned to Norway, signing for 2. divisjon club Stavanger IF.
-He later played for Vidar and Brodd.
+In August 2007, he returned to Norway, signing for Second Division club Stavanger IF.
+In 2008, he played for Third Division club Vidar.
+Vidar were promoted to the Second Division in 2009, and in June 2010, Jensen moved to Third Division club Brodd.

 Managerial career

 Havørn and Vidar

-Jensen became player-coach of 5. divisjon club Havørn ahead of the 2013 season.
+Jensen left Brodd to become player-coach of Fifth Division club Havørn ahead of the 2013 season.
 The club earned promotion in his first season.
-He stayed at the club for three more seasons, before being appointed head coach of 2. divisjon club Vidar on 8 December 2016.
-He stayed at Vidar for one season, a season where Vidar finished in 4th place in group 2 of the 2017 2. divisjon.
+He stayed at the club for three more seasons, before being appointed head coach of Second Division club Vidar on 8 December 2016.
+He stayed at Vidar for one season, in which Vidar finished 4th in group 2 of the 2017 Second Division.